EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Methods

-\section{Benchmark tasks}
+\subsection{Benchmark tasks}

-Our research focuses on knowledge transfer between different geographical regions.
-We propose two transfer learning scenarios by splitting the dataset into subsets for training (\cref{stage3}).
+A main goal of \EuroCropsML is to facilitate research focused on knowledge transfer between different geographical regions.
+We propose two transfer learning scenarios by splitting the dataset into subsets for training (\cref{stage3} in the Data Records section).
 These are crucial for evaluating and optimizing ML model performance in crop classification.
-The data splits are: \begin{description} \item[Latvia+Portugal$\rightarrow$Estonia (LV+PT$\rightarrow$EE)] The pre-training is conducted on data from Latvia and Portugal, followed by fine-tuning and evaluation on data from Estonia. \item[Latvia$\rightarrow$Estonia (LV$\rightarrow$EE)] The models are pre-trained on data from Latvia only and then fine-tuned and evaluated on the same data from Estonia as in the first scenario. \end{description} {The two cases are intentionally selected to benchmark algorithms on their performance in geographically and agriculturally distinct and similar regions.} For the pre-training stage, we downsample the class \meadow to the median frequency of all other classes.
-For fine-tuning, we create different few-shot learning scenarios simulating challenging real-world use cases of varying data scarcity.
+The data splits are: \begin{description} \item[Latvia$\rightarrow$Estonia (LV$\rightarrow$EE)] The models are pre-trained on data from Latvia only and then fine-tuned and evaluated on data from Estonia. \item[Latvia+Portugal$\rightarrow$Estonia (LV+PT$\rightarrow$EE)] The pre-training is conducted on data from Latvia and Portugal, followed by fine-tuning and evaluation on the same data from Estonia as in the first scenario. \end{description} {The two cases are intentionally selected to benchmark algorithms on their performance in geographically and agriculturally distinct and similar regions.} For the pre-training stage, we downsample the class \meadow to the median frequency of all other classes.
+For fine-tuning, we create eight different few-shot learning scenarios simulating challenging real-world use cases of varying data scarcity.
 In addition to utilizing all available data from the fine-tuning training subset, we provide splits for 1-, 5-, 10-, 20-, 100-, 200-, and 500-shot classification.
 That is, for a $k$-shot split, for each class in the training set of the fine-tuning data, a maximum of $k$ samples is used (or as many as there are available if this is fewer than $k$).
+The process of generating the splits can be outlined as: \begin{description} \item[Pre-train dataset] \begin{enumerate}[noitemsep,nolistsep] \item Filtering pre-processed files for relevant pre-training NUTS-regions \item Downsampling \meadow class \item Creating the training-validation split using \texttt{ scikit-learn} \end{enumerate} \item[Fine-tune dataset] \begin{enumerate}[noitemsep,nolistsep] \item Filtering pre-processed files for relevant fine-tuning NUTS-regions \item Creating the training-validation-testing split using \texttt{ scikit-learn} \item Sampling \num{1000} samples from the validation subset \item Sampling of $k \in \{1,5,10,20,100,200,500\}$ samples per class from the training subset \end{enumerate} \end{description}